dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - developing states begin to develop faster, which should fuel economic growth the world over
   - BUT WE ABSOLUTELY CANNOT AFFORD A CRASH RIGHT NOW

+### The Smart Grid and the Importance of Stability in Developing Nations

+  - some-thing like pulse-width shift between digital/analog
+  - the AC/DC divide pushes from consumer electronics to homes, cars and higher order containments of DC electronics systems with capacity for dynamic power managment where current carries power AND data.
+    - this shift creates trillions in demand for replacement of electric grid infrastructure *worldwide* gradually across three decades
+    - the mechanics of this flux of demand rippling through the global economie affect industrialized nations differently than developing nations with less infrastructure
+      - the nations with more infrastructure to replace do it more slowly, which creates a need to gradually shift to new infrastructure, requiring backwards compatability.
+        - this requirement for backwards compatibility limits the payoffs to infrastructure updates, which could mean that undeveloped nations are more likely to benefit more quickly
+        - in the end, we all end up with mostly the same set of capabilities from upgraded smart grid infrastructure, but less developed nations are better positioned to receive these benefits faster with less cost and less design constraints.
+        - therefore, the flux of demand will tend to strongly impact developing nations, as they get higher payoffs for cheaper, as long as there is some threshold of stability.
+        - therefore, if the united states can leverage its authority as an international power player to compel others to help foment stability in these nations, then we can simultaneously position ourselves to help supply that demand.
+The demand is a product of the expectation of permanent stablity in these nations.
+        - therefore, the US helps provide stability and profits from the export of electric grid technology, while retaining the benefits it receives from the analytics based on smart grid consumption analytics and uses this data to stay ahead AND help promote the level of stability that makes it all possible.

 ### Carbon Tax redistributes (some) wealth, but on a fair basis